 Opportunities don’t go to the most qualified;

 they go to the people who show up.

-There are many forms “showing up” takes in life.
-To explain a few of these forms, I will share anecdotes from 5 ways showing up changed the world (my world).
+There are many forms, “showing up” takes in life.
+I will share anecdotes from 5 ways showing up changed the world (my world) to explain a few of these forms.

 Of the applications you started to write, how many did you submit?
 I bet it’s not 100%.
-Of those you submitted, how many were accepted?
+Of those applications you did submit, how many were accepted?
 I can guarantee that it is not 100%, either.

 Applications are necessary, if not bureaucratic, part of life.
 They are the paperwork standing between you and some goal.
 And they are frustrating.

 Filling out applications is less fun than watching paint try, and yet, we commit hundreds of hours to them.
 We do this for one reason: in hopes of being accepted into a brighter future.

 I have a folder full of every resume and cover letter I’ve ever written.
 There are more than 100 custom letters in there, and 0 of them resulted in a job.
 Yet, it was still a fair use of time to write those cover letters because, at that moment that I was asked to an interview, I had already refined my elevator pitch.

 Some of those jobs I applied to I was really qualified for and very excited about.
 Yet, I didn’t get so much as a phone call.

 But I didn’t let all that failure get me down.
 If anything, I just became more tenacious.
 So let me tell you about an application I thought I had no qualifications for, and yet it led to one of my life’s most exciting experiences.